Gikoskos/chessgame-cli/README.md

 (for example if you want to move Pawn to square A3 you type Pa3), and the game will find the piece you want to move and move it by itself.

+The game ends if the king has no moves to make, but it won't prevent you from moving the King to a square that will threaten him, so it can end after the other player directly kills the King.

 A log file that records all the moves that took place, is created during the game.

-The thought process behind this project was for me to implement a chess game for the first time, without seeing code from other projects.
+The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects.

 There might be tons of other implementations that are probably way smarter than mine but even so, I just did this to have fun :D